 Red Lentil Egg Bake

 Dice the onions and ginger.
-Also grind the cumin if you’re using whole seeds (I like to use my mortar and pestle).
-Transfer the jarred tomatoes and their liquid to a bowl or blender and blend until smooth (I use my immersion blender directly in wide-mouth jars).
+Also grind the cumin if you’re using whole seeds.
+Transfer the jarred tomatoes and their liquid to a bowl or blender and blend until smooth (I use my immersion blender directly in the jar).

-Heat the coconut oil over medium heat in a large pot.
+Heat the coconut oil over medium heat in a large pot or wok.
 Stir in the onions, ginger, cumin, salt, turmeric, and pepper.
 Continue to cook over medium until the onions are soft.
 Add in the garlic and the chili garlic paste (this will not make the recipe spicy.
 If you want it hot add extra).
 Stir and cook for a few more minutes.
-You can add liquid from the tomatoes to deglaze if needed.
+You can add liquid from the tomatoes to deglaze as needed.

 Pre-heat the oven to 350°.

 Immediately transfer the mixture to a 9 x 13 pan.
 Use a spatula to make a slight indent in the red lentil mixture.
-Break the eggs directly into this space being careful not to break the yolks.
-I use eight duck eggs, but you should be able to use more if you’re using smaller eggs.
-Sprinkle liberally with fresh-ground pepper and feta cheese (feel free to leave out the cheese if you don’t have it or don’t eat dairy).
+Break the eggs directly into this space, being careful not to break the yolks.
+Sprinkle liberally with fresh-ground pepper and feta cheese.

 Place the red lentil egg bake in the middle rack of the preheated oven.
-How long you cook the dish will depend on how you want the eggs.
-I bake mine for longer than is normally recommended for baked eggs—I find that 20 minutes provides a thick-custard consistency for my duck eggs.
-You might want to plan for 15 minutes if using chicken eggs.
+How long you cook the dish will depend on how you want the eggs—I find that 20 minutes provides a thick-custard consistency.
 Check the eggs every five minutes while baking, and remember that they will continue to thicken once removed from the oven.

 Serve hot over rice or with naan bread.

 Did you try making this Red Lentil Egg Bake?
-Let me know how it went in the comments!
+Let me know how it went below, or tag @growingwildroots on Instagram.
+I’d also like to see your review using the stars on the recipe card.
+I always love to hear from you, my readers.